Satoru Sayama: Becoming Tiger Mask

 In 1981, NJPW was looking for a way to attract young fans to its wrestling.
-They looked to the popular Tiger Mask anime and created a wrestling character called Tiger Mask for the fans, with the recently returned Sayama playing the role.
-On the evening of Thursday, April 23, 1981, Satoru Sayama made his way to the ring in the Kuramae Kokugikan as Tiger Mask.
-Initially, many traditional Japanese fans scoffed at the thought of artist Ikki Kajiwara's popular comic book wrestling hero being pushed as a legitimate wrestling star, but he shocked the Japanese fans in the arena by pinning Dynamite Kid with his German suplex.
-As a result, he was immediately regarded as the premier star in New Japan's junior heavyweight ranks.
-Moreover, that match would be the first of many classic battles between the two men.
+During the height of popular anime Tiger Mask II, its creator Ikki Kajiwara proposed New Japan to create a wrestling character called Tiger Mask for the fans, with Sayama being chosen by Inoki to play the role.
+On the evening of Thursday, April 23, 1981, Satoru Sayama made his way to the ring in the Kuramae Kokugikan as Tiger Mask to face renowned cruiserweight Dynamite Kid.
+Initially, many traditional Japanese fans scoffed at the thought of the popular comic book wrestling hero being pushed as a legitimate wrestling star, but he shocked the crowd in the arena by unveiling a wrestling style never seen before and pinning Kid with a German suplex.

+As a result, the character was made permanent and was regarded as the premier star in New Japan's junior heavyweight ranks.
+Sayama stood out for his charisma, ability, and his mix of Japanese wrestling and martial arts with Mexican lucha libre, nicknamed "fourth dimension pro wrestling" (4次元プロレス).
+Whenever he was in the cards, NJPW sold out and reached 25% share levels in its TV show.
+Moreover, that match would be the first of many classic battles between Sayama and Dynamite Kid.